 Well, very high, was the unanimous answer to that from all the non-native teachers we spoke to!
 In part, this is because if you don’t have a good level of English, your students will soon realise this and begin to pick you apart and lose respect for you.
 To become a good teacher, you need to first be a good learner and understand what makes a good learner.
 To do this for yourself means practising and perfecting your own English well.

-Ana-Sofia Guerreiro, who is teaching English in Japan and has just completed the Global English Level 1 TESOL course with Young Learners, decided to come to the UK to study and perfect her English at the same time;
+Ana-Sofia Guerreiro, who is teaching English in Japan and has just completed the Global English TESOL course with a specialism in teaching young learners, decided to come to the UK to study and perfect her English at the same time;

 Is it easier for non-native English teachers to train for TEFL?